Community Recycling Hub: Glass, Cardboard & Cans (Mon–Sat) — Lakewood, CO

 Unlike Denver or Fort Collins, Lakewood currently does not have a mandatory multifamily recycling ordinance.
 The City licenses waste haulers (Lakewood Municipal Code § 5.29) and encourages recycling through its Public Works Recycling Division, but multifamily properties are not yet legally required to provide recycling service.
 Jefferson County supports this framework through regional waste-diversion initiatives under its Solid Waste Management Plan but likewise imposes no specific “mandatory offer” rule.

-- Boost NOI & Sustainability: Add recycling amenities that improve curb appeal and retention.
+- Boost NOI & Sustainability: Add recycling amenities that improve curb appeal and resident retention.

 - Resident Convenience & Cleanliness: Doorstep recycling service eliminates overflow and contamination.